In the software ipolog 4 Workspace stations and material areas can be created directly.

 Blocking areas describe restricted areas that are not accessible to workers.
 They can also be used to visualize other obstacles. |

-The process is confirmed via the "Create" button.
-Afterwards the created area is attached to the mouse and can be placed in the layout.
+The button "Create" confirms the process.
+Afterwards the created area "hangs" on the mouse and can be placed in the layout.
 This is done by a left click in the view of the layout editor.

 Create stations